pact-foundation/pact-workshop-Maven-Springboot-JUnit5/README.md

  ❯ docker-compose up
 ```

+Tip. add `-d` argument to the end of your docker-compose command to run the Pact Broker in detached mode.

 ### Publish contracts from consumer

 First, in the consumer project we need to tell Pact about our broker.
 We will use the Pact Maven plugin to